glscene/ArenaC/README.md

-# SamplesC
+# SamplesGLS
-The source code samples based on GLScene for C++Builder
+The source code samples based on GLScene compomemts